"Come, look! The grapes are painting the metal of the crusher purple! I have never seen that"

+In 2006 Agustin traveled to to the upper Calchaqui Valley Argentina for the first time with the specific goal of learning more about the unique micro-terroirs found at extreme altitudes.
 These terroirs, ranging from 1,650 to 3,100 meters above sea level, host some of the highest vineyards in the world (see map).
 By contrast, the highest commercial vineyards in Europe are found at 1,300 meters.

 In this website, we present the Agustin Lanus portfolio of high and extreme altitude wines, a body of work shaped by a passion for creating extraordinary wines by extending the range of what’s possible.